wiktorkowalski/blog/src/content/blog/astro-on-s3-and-cloudfront-with-terraform.md

 # Summary

-This setup gives you quick and easy way to deploy static Astro websites to AWS using Terraform.
+This setup gives you a quick and easy way to deploy static Astro websites to AWS using Terraform.

 Remember that repo with everything required is available [here](https://github.com/wiktorkowalski/astro-s3-cloudfront-terraform-example).
 Also, a branch with simplified setup that skips CloudFront, Route53 and ACM is available on the branch [here](https://github.com/wiktorkowalski/astro-s3-cloudfront-terraform-example/tree/simplified-s3-only).